semantic-notes/semantic-notes.github.io/CONTRIBUTING.md

 - [ ] Added or updated tests (unit, invariants).
 - [ ] Updated documentation (README/SPECS/MODEL/ARCH).

 Please remember to be respectful and constructive in all interactions.
-Together we can build a powerful and user-friendly semantic note-taking tool!
+Together we can build a powerful and user-friendly ontology builder!